Charles Huntziger: Armistice negotiations

 At a meeting of French military and political leaders of Marshal Philippe Pétain's government in Bordeaux on 19 June, Huntziger was selected to head the French delegation that would review and potentially sign the armistice.
 Arriving that afternoon, Huntziger received instructions to break off negotiations immediately if the Germans demanded the total or partial surrender of the fleet, the total occupation of Metropolitan France, or the occupation of any part of the colonial empire.
 On 20 June, the delegation travelled to Amboise from where they were escorted to Paris and subsequently on 21 June to Rethondes, in the Forest of Compiègne.
-Here, Huntziger and the French delegation boarded the Compiègne Wagon where they were handed a copy of the armistice conditions by Adolf Hitler, in the presence of his entourage, (Note: This included Reichsmarschall Hermann Goerring, Grand Admiral Erich Raeder, Generalfeldmarschall Walther von Brauchitsch, Joachim von Ribbentrop, and Rudolf Hess.) who subsequently left the process in the hands of Generalfeldmarschall Wilhelm Keitel.
+Huntziger and the French delegation boarded the Compiègne Wagon where they were handed a copy of the armistice conditions by Adolf Hitler, in the presence of his entourage, (Note: This included Reichsmarschall Hermann Goerring, Grand Admiral Erich Raeder, Generalfeldmarschall Walther von Brauchitsch, Joachim von Ribbentrop, and Rudolf Hess.) who subsequently left the process in the hands of Generalfeldmarschall Wilhelm Keitel.